JohnRichDev/discord-presence-api/README.md

 const socket = io('http://localhost:3000');

-// Subscribe to user presence updates socket.emit('subscribe', '123456789012345678');
+// Subscribe to ALL user presence updates (legacy/default behavior) socket.emit('subscribe', '123456789012345678');

+// OR subscribe to specific types of updates only socket.emit('subscribe', {
+  userId: '123456789012345678',
+  updateTypes: ['status', 'activities'] // Only get status and activity changes });

 // Listen for real-time updates socket.on('userUpdate', (userData) => {
   console.log('User status updated:', userData);
+  console.log('Update type:', userData.updateType); // Will show what specifically changed
   // Update your UI with new data
 });